chrisnoonan98675/site/xl-deploy/concept/roles-and-permissions-in-xl-deploy.markdown

 weight: 260
 ---

-XL Deploy supports a fine-grained access control scheme to ensure the security of your middleware and deployments.
-XL Deploy's security mechanism is based on the concepts of _principals_, _roles_, and _permissions_.
+XL Deploy includes fine-grained access control that ensures the security of your middleware and deployments.
+The security mechanism is based on the concepts of _principals_, _roles_, and _permissions_.

 ## Principals

 A security principal is an entity that can be authenticated in XL Deploy.
-Out of the box, XL Deploy supports only users as principals; users are authenticated by means of a username and password.
+Out of the box, XL Deploy supports only users as principals; users are authenticated by means of a user name and password.
 When using an LDAP repository, users and groups in LDAP are also treated as principals.

 For more information about LDAP, refer to [How to connect to your LDAP or Active Directory](/xl-deploy/how-to/connect-ldap-or-active-directory.html).

 ## Roles

 Roles are groups of principals that have certain permissions in XL Deploy.
-Roles are identified by a name that often indicates the role the principals have within the organization (such as 'deployers').
+Roles are usually identified by a name that indicates the role the principals have within the organization; for example, _deployers_.
 In XL Deploy, permissions can only be granted to or revoked from a role.

 When permissions are granted, all principals that have the role are allowed to perform some action or access repository entities.
-Granted rights can be revoked again to prevent the action in the future.
+You can also revoke granted rights to prevent the action in the future.

 ## Permissions

 Permissions are rights in XL Deploy.
-Permissions control what actions a user can execute in XL Deploy, but also which parts of the repository the user can see and change.
+Permissions control what actions a user can execute in XL Deploy, as well as which parts of the repository the user can see and change.
 XL Deploy supports *global* and *local* permissions.

 ### Global permissions